 Gaining up to a metre per day, bamboo is the world’s fastest growing plant.
 Harvesting takes place after five years – and since it does not harm the rootstock, a new stem emerges in place of the previous one.
+So bamboo can be considered a limitless resource.

 With its extremely fast rate of growth and virtually limitless availability, all around the world bamboo is increasingly seen as natural resource with plenty of potential for scaled-up implementation.